Rajat22UEE/Arduino-Traffic-light/README.md

 11. Arduino IDE

 Project Description:
-The project simulates a traffic light system with three signals: red, yellow (blue in this project), and green.
+The project simulates a traffic light system with three signals: red, yellow, and green.
 The LCD display shows the time remaining for each signal change.

 Circuit Diagram :